FatherWolf/Code-Quiz/README.md

 ### Description

-Built the javascript side of this project.
-This site will use methods in js to creat a randomly generated passwords based around the critiria you select.
+Built this site using HTML, CSS and Javascript.
+This site is an example of a coding quiz that could be used to test the knowledge of a developer.

 ### Visuals